 Avoid exposure to sunlight or tanning beds.
 Tacrolimus can make you sunburn more easily.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

 Do not receive a "live" vaccine while using tacrolimus.
 The vaccine may not work as well during this time, and may not fully protect you from disease.
-Live vaccines include measles, mumps, rubella (MMR), Bacillus Calmette-Guérin (BCG), oral polio, rotavirus, smallpox, typhoid, yellow fever, varicella (chickenpox), H1N1 influenza, and nasal flu vaccine.
+Live vaccines include measles, mumps, rubella (MMR), Bacillus Calmette-Guérin (BCG), oral polio, rotavirus, smallpox, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.